By Megan Anthony on Jul 27, 2017 1:00:20 AM

 Why?
 Because the average consumer is much smarter than they were 20 years ago, and even the right proposition at the wrong time can kill a sale.

 It’s habitually wired in our brains to react to words and tone.
-Pinning down the right subconscious response clients have when reading particular words is what will make your marketing efforts successful.The Right Language Makes or Breaks Your Deals.
+Pinning down the right subconscious response your prospective clients have when reading particular words is what will make your marketing copy efforts successful.The Right Language Makes or Breaks Your Deals.

 According to the Institute of General Semantics, a branch of Communication Theory, how we interpret language affects our behavior.